08Aristodemus24/sandigan-backend/readme.md

 ## Configuring database for django:
 **Prerequisites to do:**
-1. figrue out how to migrate models to firebase
+1. figure out how to migrate models to firebase
-2. figure out how to upload images/files to firebase.
-Solution: Simple external script using same credentials from config dictionary
+2. <s>figure out how to upload images/files to firebase.
+Solution: Simple external script using same credentials from config dictionary</s>
 3. figure out how to retrieve images/files from firebase.
 Theory: get request with text/file as content-type
 4. figure out how to render retrieved images/files from firebase to django web app.